 Hidden Falls is amazing and very impressive.
 We sat down for a while admired the falls and took lots of pictures.

 Once you leave the falls, you have the option to continue on to Inspiration Point or return to the boat dock.
 The hike to Inspiration Falls is about another half a mile.

 The hike to Inspiration Point is absolutely beautiful.
 As you near Inspiration Point you will be walking very close to the side of a ledge.
 This can be very dangerous, so proceed with caution.
-Make sure you hold young kids’ hands and make sure they keep on the side away from the ledge.
+Make sure you hold young kids’ hands and make sure they keep them on the side away from the ledge.

 Once you reach Inspiration Point you will be at an elevation of 7,200 feet!
 You will be in awe at the beauty!